stremixx/stremixx.github.io/readme.md

 Welcome to my Website
-hope you get a laugh out of it :)
+hope you get a chuckle out of it :)